will-ing/learning-journal/README.md

 ## Intro

 Hi my name is Will.
-I am an army veteran that is looking to develop skills to effectively change career in to a software development field.
+I am an army veteran that is looking to develop skills to effectively change careers in to a software development field.
 I currently work in the retail outdoor industry for a company called "*evo*".

 ## Growth Mindset